air-display/airplay-internal/src/overall_architecture.md

 - Media Cast Service (or Media Streaming Service)

     Media cast service enables the senders to cast the location information (usually URL) of a media data which resides on the internet servers like Youtube, Netflix or some other third-party media content providers to the AirPlay servers/receivers.
-Once the AirPlay receiver receives the request it starts to play the medida data from the original location and the senders could use the sender APP to control the playback of the media (position, rate, volume, etc.).
-This service is quite complicated it involes RTSP, HTTP, reversing connection, HLS (cascaded M3U8) and other undiscoverd techniques.
+Once the AirPlay receiver receives the request it starts to play the media data from the original location and the senders could use the sender APP to control the playback of the media (position, rate, volume, etc.).
+This service is quite complicated it involves RTSP, HTTP, reversing connection, HLS (cascaded M3U8) and other undiscovered techniques.

 - Photo Service (No discuss in this document)